 First, you will need to decide if you want one bed or two.
 In homes with several children, bunk beds can be a perfect bedroom solution.
 If you don’t need two beds all of the time, but are looking to maximize bedroom space, consider a loft bed with a desk underneath.
 Or get the best of both worlds with a futon loft bed, providing a lower lounge area that can be converted into a second bed.

-- Bunkie boards: You can purchase a Bunkie board for additional mattress support.
 A Bunkie board is a thin, solid board with smoothed edges and corners, wrapped in soft fabric to look nice and protect your mattress.
 A Bunkie board can offer additional stability and a firmer sleep experience, taking the place of a box spring.
 We recommend Bunkie board mattresses.
-This all-in-one product includes a Bunkie board on the bottom of the mattress.

-- Loft Bed Options: If you are choosing a loft bed, decide how you want to use the lower area.
-Do you want a built-in desk, storage area, or a place to sit and watch TV?
-Many options are available.
+Decide how you want to use the lower area - do you want a built-in desk, storage area, or a place to sit and watch TV?
 Also if you are shopping for a younger child, consider a junior loft bed.
 With a lower height, novelty themes, and often included tents, these beds are a great choice for children ages 6-12.

 Bunk beds and loft beds maximize space in our bedrooms or apartments and can create a fun, casual environment.
 However, because of their elevated design, bunk and loft beds come with a certain element of risk.
 Bunk and loft beds come complete with safety features to reduce this risk, but awareness and adherence to safety guidelines are essential to minimizing injuries.